Comparing the Hardness of Online Minimization and Maximization Problems with Predictions: Preliminaries

-A main ingredient in the complexity theory from~\cite{BBFL24} is the notion of \emph{reductions}.
-For any two online problems $P$ and $Q$, a reduction from $P$ to $Q$ is comprised of two maps, one mapping algorithms for $Q$ to algorithms of $P$, and one mapping instances of $P$ into instances of $Q$, such that if $\ALG$ is an $\ABC$-competitive Pareto-optimal algorithm for $Q$, then the image of $\ALG$ under the first map should be an $\ABC$-competitive algorithm for $P$.
-Observe that with this notion, the existence of a reduction from $P$ to $Q$ implies that $Q$ is as hard as $P$.
-In~\cite{BBFL24}, the authors define a type of reduction called \emph{strict online reductions}, that satisfy the properties of a reduction, and they introduce a \emph{reduction template} that provides a method for creating a special type of strict online reductions.
+A main ingredient in the complexity theory from~\cite{BBFL25} is the notion of \emph{strict online reductions}.
+For any two online problems $P$ and $Q$, a strict online reduction from $P$ to $Q$ is comprised of two maps; one mapping algorithms for $Q$ to algorithms of $P$, and one mapping instances of $P$ into instances of $Q$.
+The mapping of algorithms should be competitiveness preserving, in the sense that an $\ABC$-competitive algorithm for $Q$ maps to an $\ABC$-competitive algorithm for $P$.
+In most cases, the algorithm for $P$, say $\ALG$, uses the algorithm for $Q$, say $\ALG'$, as a subroutine, meaning that $\ALG$ gives requests to $\ALG'$ the answers to which $\ALG$ uses to produce its own solution.
+The mapping instances of $P$ to instances of $Q$ controls which requests $\ALG$ has given to $\ALG'$, and is mainly used for the analysis.
+Observe that the existence of a reduction from $P$ to $Q$ implies that $Q$ is as hard as $P$.
+In~\cite{BBFL25}, the authors introduce a \emph{reduction template} that provides a method for creating a special type of strict online reductions.